 “Are you kidding me?
 Have a meeting every day!
 We already have way too many meetings.
-The last thing my team wants to do is add another one..... every day.”
+The last thing my team wants to do is add another morning huddle meeting..... every day.”

 Yep, that was me about 12 years ago when my coach, Dan Weston, suggested we implement the daily huddle meeting in my company.
 I was reluctant, but he made me promise to give it a try.
 My team was reluctant at first too, but in time, this became one of the most important rhythms in the company.
 And, not only did the executive team huddle, but the design team huddled, customer service and sales huddled, the engineers huddled and the front line supervisors huddled daily.

 What we found was that taking ten minutes each morning to sync up, set priorities, and share cross-departmental information throughout the company saved us hours in wasted time, miscommunication and ad hoc meetings.
 On top of that, our pre-existing meetings became shorter and much more productive.
 We weren’t waiting until one of the weekly team meetings to share little (and big) pieces of information across departments, so our response time was much faster, and our mid-week adjustments gave us a much better shot at hitting our goals.

 And, a surprise benefit to the Daily Huddle meeting was that our team really got to know, understand and trust each other much better, and as a result, became a much healthier and more efficient team.
 Each day we would share a piece of good news, sometimes personal and sometimes business related, and hearing from each other daily gave us great insight into what was going on and important in every department.
-We had breakthrough after breakthrough in process improvements and cross-departmental communication to help us master the Rockefeller Habits and our quarterly rocks.
+We had breakthrough after breakthrough in process improvements and cross-departmental communication to help us master the Rockefeller Habits, quarterly rocks and Key Performance Indicators.

-If you aren’t huddling with your team, promise me you’ll give it a try.
+If you aren’t having a daily huddle meeting with your team, promise me you’ll give it a try.

 Here are a few tips to help you get started with your daily huddle meeting.